whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 For almost 2,000 years, Christian authorities have taught Christian followers to be obedient, and to see Jesus Christ as an example of righteous obedience.

-Elder Delbert Stapley of the Church of Jesus Christ of Latter Day Saints claims, "Jesus Christ, the Only Begotten Son of God, learned perfect obedience."[xxx-latterday jesus obed] Catholic Sara Perla claims, "Christ asks for our obedience in many ways."[xxx-catholic jesus obed] Evangelical Christian Micah McCormick wrote, "Jesus Christ came as the incarnated divine Son to live a human life of perfect obedience and submission."[xxx-tgc jesus obed]
+One elder of the Church of Jesus Christ of Latter Day Saints claims, "Jesus Christ, the Only Begotten Son of God, learned perfect obedience."[xxx-latterday jesus obed] A Catholic leader claims, "Christ asks for our obedience in many ways."[xxx-catholic jesus obed] An Evangelical Christian pastor wrote, "Jesus Christ came as the incarnated divine Son to live a human life of perfect obedience and submission."[xxx-tgc jesus obed]

 However, the Bible shows that Jesus Christ was anything but obedient.
 To really understand Jesus, we must understand the times he lived in.